John Eliot (missionary): Use of the Massachusett language

 In 1660 Eliot had also translated the Bible from English to the Massachusett Indian language, and had it printed by Marmaduke Johnson and Samuel Green on the press in Cambridge, Massachusetts.
 By 1663, Marmaduke and Green had printed 1,180 volumes of the Old and New Testaments translated from English to the Massachusett Indian language.

 The first time Eliot attempted to preach to Indians (led by Cutshamekin) in 1646 at Dorchester Mills, he failed and said that they, "gave no heed unto it, but were weary and despised what I said."
-The second time he preached to the Indians was at the wigwam of Waban near Watertown Mill which was later called Nonantum, now Newton, MA.
+The second time he preached to the Indians was at the wigwam of Waban near Watertown Mill which was later called Nonantum, now Newton, Massachusetts.
 John Eliot was not the first Puritan missionary to try to convert the Indians to Christianity but he was the first to produce printed publications for the Algonquian Indians in their own language.

 This was important because the settlements of "praying Indians" could be provided with other preachers and teachers to continue the work John Eliot started.
 By translating sermons to the Massachusett language, John Eliot brought the Indians an understanding of Christianity but also an understanding of written language.
 They did not have an equivalent written "alphabet" of their own and relied mainly on spoken language and pictorial language.

 Missionary career

 An important part of Eliot's ministry focused on the conversion of Massachusett and other Algonquian Indians.
 Accordingly, Eliot translated the Bible into the Massachusett language and published it in 1663 as Mamusse Wunneetupanatamwe Up-Biblum God.
-It was the first complete Bible printed in the Western hemisphere; Samuel Green and Marmaduke Johnson printed 1,000 copies on the first printing press in the American colonies.
+It was the first complete Bible printed in the Western hemisphere; Samuel Green and Marmaduke Johnson printed 1,000 copies on the first printing press in British American colonies.
+Indigenous people including the Nipmuc James Printer (Wowaus) engaged in the creation of this Bible.

-In 1666, Eliot published "The Indian Grammar Begun", again concerning the Massachusett language.
+In 1666, Eliot published "The Indian Grammar Begun", again concerning the Massachusetts language.
 As a missionary, Eliot strove to consolidate the Algonquian Indians in planned towns, thereby encouraging them to recreate a Christian society.
 At one point, there were 14 towns of so-called "Praying Indians", the best documented being at Natick, Massachusetts.
 Other praying Indian towns included: Littleton (Nashoba), Lowell (Wamesit, initially incorporated as part of Chelmsford), Grafton (Hassanamessit), Marlborough (Okommakamesit), a portion of Hopkinton that is now in the Town of Ashland (Makunkokoag), Canton (Punkapoag), and Mendon-Uxbridge (Wacentug).
+The "Praying Towns" were recorded by seventeenth-century settlers including Daniel Gookin.

 In 1662, Eliot witnessed the signing of the deed for Mendon with Nipmuck Indians for "Squinshepauk Plantation".
 Eliot's better intentions can be seen in his involvement in the legal case, The Town of Dedham v.
 The Indians of Natick, which concerned a boundary dispute.
 Besides answering Dedham's complaint point by point, Eliot stated that the colony's purpose was to benefit the Algonquian people.